russross/blackfriday/mmark2rfc.md

 # TOML header

 Mmark uses TOML [@!toml] document header to specify the document's meta data.
-Each line of this header must start with an `% `.
+Each line of this header must start with an `% ` or be enclosed in two lines consisting solely of `%`.
 The document header is also different in v3, for instance the `docName` is not used anymore.

 # Citations